DongLab-DevTools/ClassNameViewer/README.md

 ## Overview

-ClassNameViewer displays the class names of currently visible Activities and Fragments in real-time on screen.
+ScreenNameViewer displays the class names of currently visible Activities and Fragments in real-time on screen.

 It significantly improves debugging and development efficiency in apps with complex Fragment structures or frequent screen transitions.